-- Here when we place a data in E3 which is the first name from our given table the formula will give us the Last Name.
+- Here when we place data in E3, which is the first name from our given table, the formula will give us the Last Name.

-- When we enter the first name from a table we are supposed to get the Last name from the formula.
+- When we enter the first name from a table, we are supposed to get the formula’s last name.

-- Now we also can widen the data from a single data available, so by just filling the First Name, we will have the Last name of the person and also the runs scored by that person.
+- Now we can also widen the data from a single data available, so by just filling the First Name, we will have the Last name of the person and the runs scored by that person.

-- So let’s add the third column in the right side “Runs”.
+- So let’s add the third column on the right side, “Runs”.

-- As we can see that just from the first name we have got the last name and the runs scored by that student, If we retrieve runs from the last name column, it will be called as chained Vlookup.
+- We can see that just from the first name, we have got the last name and the runs scored by that student; If we retrieve runs from the last name column, it will be called chained Vlookup.

 - Here you can see we have written 3 as we want the data of column #3 from the range we have selected.